jcussen/synergy_plasticity_simulation/README.md

 This forked repository is used to generate data for information-theoretic analysis of neuronal activity.
 It is part of an investigation of how synaptic plasticity rules affect synergistic information processing.

-The main modificatons are the output of spiking and firing rate data, and 'snapshots' of the system and its inhibitory weights during the learning phase.
+For our investigation, we only required simulations of neuronal learning and of step input stimulation, so excluded all other parts of the original repo.
+The main modificaton to the learning simulation is outputting 'snapshots' of the system as its inhibitory weights take shape.
+We also modified the step input process to output neuronal spiking and firing rate data.

 ## How to use